kubernetes-sigs/kubebuilder/docs/book/src/plugins/kustomize-v1.md

-If you are looking to define that your language plugin should use kustomize use the [Bundle Plugin][bundle] to specify that your language plugin is a composition with your plugin responsible for scaffold all that is laguage specific and kustomize for its configuration, see:
+If you are looking to define that your language plugin should use kustomize use the [Bundle Plugin][bundle] to specify that your language plugin is a composition with your plugin responsible for scaffold all that is language specific and kustomize for its configuration, see:

 ```go
 	// Bundle plugin which built the golang projects scaffold by Kubebuilder go/v3